andrewacashner/hearingfaithms/chapters/chapter-3.md

 the Christmas imaginary in early modern Spain, printed theological literature disseminated and reinforced these tropes in Padilla's day and makes them accessible today.
+The historic libraries of Puebla's seminaries and convents are preserved today in the city's rare-book archives (the Biblioteca Palafoxiana and Biblioteca LaFragua), and these collections include a large number of compendia of patristic commentaries on Scripture, model sermons, and both vernacular devotional books and learned Latin theological treatises (table `ref:table:puebla-compendia`).
-The large number of compendia of patristic commentaries on Scripture and model sermons preserved from Puebla's seminary and convent libraries provide evidence for the high level of learning among New Spanish clergy and documents their spiritual formation (table `ref:table:puebla-compendia`).
+These collections provide evidence for the high level of learning among New Spanish clergy like Juan Gutiérrez de Padilla and documents the currents that formed them spiritually.

 (insert table `ref:table:puebla-compendia`)
 `label:table:puebla-compendia`